Irena Latinik-Vetulani

-Irena Stefania Latinik-Vetulani, Ph.D.
-(26 December 1904 – 2 February 1975) was a Polish biologist.
+Irena Stefania Latinik-Vetulani (26 December 1904 – 2 February 1975) was a Polish biologist.

 Biography

 She was the daughter of Polish Army general Franciszek Ksawery Latinik and his wife Helena.
 She had two sisters: Anna (1902–1969) and Antonina (1906–1989).
 She graduated in philosophy from Jagiellonian University and later went to Station biologique de Roscoff for scientific practice.
 After she returned to Poland, she was an assistant of professor Emil Godlewski Jr. in his laboratory.
 In 1927 she received her Ph.D. and Godlewski was her promoter.
 She worked on amphibian regeneration.
 Until 1938 she was an assistant to professor Henryk Hoyer.

-In 1927 she married Adam Vetulani and had two sons: Jerzy (1936–2017) and Jan (1938–1965).
+In 1927 she married Adam Vetulani.
+They had two sons: Jerzy (1936–2017) and Jan (1938–1965).